Geraldkigotho/Flu-Shot-Learning-project/README.md

 **OVERVIEW**

-Vaccines play a very crucial role in disease prevention, they work by providing immunity to individuals as well communities to prevent specific communicable diseases like COVID-19, swine flu, influenza and Tuberculosis.
-The first vaccine was developed in 1796, by an English physician Edward Jenner and was used to vaccinate the first human against smallpox.
-Today’s vaccines have evolved and become more complex, robust and more efficient these is due to the continuous growth of technology and research in the health industry.
-Hence measures have been put in place to ascertain quality, efficiency and distribution of the vaccines.
+Vaccines play a crucial role in disease prevention, they work by providing immunity to individuals as well as communities to prevent specific communicable diseases like COVID-19, swine flu, influenza, and Tuberculosis.
+The first vaccine was developed in 1796, by an English physician Edward Jenner, and was used to vaccinate the first human against smallpox.
+Today’s vaccines have evolved and become more complex, robust, and more efficient these is due to the continuous growth of technology and research in the health industry.
+Hence measures have been put in place to ascertain the quality, efficiency, and distribution of the vaccines.
 The H1N1 VACCINE was developed in 2009 and approved for use in 2010  after the swine flu pandemic broke out in 2009 killing more than two million people worldwide while the seasonal vaccine also known as the 'flu-shot' is commonly used to prevent flu (influenza) during the flu season.

-The Center for Disease Control and Prevention (CDC) wants to understand how different individual personal characteristics influence the uptake of the H1N1 and seasonal vaccine as well as the vaccine patterns which would provide guidance for future public health efforts.
+The Centers for Disease Control and Prevention (CDC) wants to understand how different individual personal characteristics influence the uptake of the H1N1 and seasonal vaccine as well as the vaccine patterns that would provide guidance for future public health efforts.

 **PROBLEM STATEMENT**

 Vaccines are critical for preventing communicable diseases such as COVID-19, swine flu, seasonal influenza, and tuberculosis.
 However, making data-driven decisions about vaccine distribution and delivery remains difficult.
-The CDC seeks to understand how individual features influence uptake of the vaccines so as to provide guidance for future public health efforts
+The CDC seeks to understand how individual features influence the uptake of vaccines so as to provide guidance for future public health efforts

 **OBJECTIVES**